joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 - I don’t understand a god that would punish people.
 - I can only understand a god that loves.

-Interestingly, the Holy Spirit would kill a husband and his wife for lying to God about selling land and the giving of proceeds from that sale.
+Interestingly, God of the New Testament would cast judgment and execute a husband and his wife for lying to God about selling land and the giving of proceeds from that sale.
+(Acts 5:1-11)

 It is even more interesting to note that the Apostle John wrote in his Gospel in chapter 3:

 >John 3:16 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.

- Did not finish that statement without further claiming and clarifying:
+And did not finish that statement without further proclaiming and clarifying:

 >John 3:36 The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

 So, quite simply, by seeing the wrath of God in both Testaments, we know that God is eternally God past, present, and future.

 But what about His love, mercy, and grace?
-What about His Gospel, which Paul utterly declares to be "… the power of God in salvation for those who believe, to the Jew first and also the Greek," to which he was not ashamed of?
+What about gospel of God, which Paul rightly declares to be "the power of God in salvation for those who believe, to the Jew first and also the Greek," to which he was not ashamed of?
 (Romans 1:16-17)

 To try to speak of God’s grace upon constant grace, His daily renewed mercies, and His steadfast love throughout the Bible, I believe we have to also look at his righteousness throughout the Bible.

 But what is righteousness?
-Webster defines it as "the quality of being morally right or justifiable.”
-When God defines it, he takes it to that next proverbial level: "To stand upright in the presence of God.”
+Oxford defines it as "Of a person: acting or disposed to act rightly or justly; conforming to the precepts of divine law or accepted standards of morality; upright, virtuous.”[^righteous] When God defines it, he takes it to that next proverbial level: "To stand upright in the presence of God.”
 That is to say: to be without sin, to be perfect.

 Here’s the reality: we don’t know a time or place ever in our lives or in our souls that was without the effects and consequences of sin.
-We cannot fully comprehend what it truly means to be perfect.
+We cannot fully comprehend what it truly means to be perfect and righteous.

 Can we?
-Even saying something like "That dress is perfect!” or "This gift is so perfect” really doesn’t mean the same thing.
+Even saying something like "That dress is perfect!” or "This gift is so perfect” really doesn’t mean the same thing as to call a person perfect or righteous.

 And yet, the Creator God of the universe requires us to be perfect, never to perish, and more so than that, to be with Him forever.
 To be with God now and forever requires you to be free from sin, never have known sin, committed any sin, or failed to do the thing you were supposed to do.

-God requires you to be perfect.
-And in my experience, when people realize that, there are usually three reactions.
+And when we are face with the objective truth that God requires perfection in order be declared righteous, there are usually three reactions.

-One, hubris.
+One is hubris.
 "Well, I guess I'd better roll up my sleeves and get to work.
 I know I can do this if I maintain perfect control of myself, but more so, if I can also control those people around me and the world around me.
 If everyone acts right, I can be right and my life will be perfect.”

-Two, despair.
+Two is despair.
 "Oh my God!
 I cannot possibly obey God!
 What can I even do?”

-Three, apathy.
+Three is apathy.
 "Why even bother?
 This impossible.
 Screw God, his people, and his made-up laws.
 They are not real and made up anyway.”

 And all three lead not to joy and pleasures but to destruction and death.

 That monster, Satan, came to kill, steal, and destroy.
-And Satan successfully came and did that.
+And Satan has already come into our world and did just that.
 Think about this: Adam and Eve had it all.
 Not because they had all their needs met, but even more, they had it all because they had God.
+They were already righteous with their God our Father.
 But in the original parents’ fatal mistake, God doesn’t respond with instant judgment.
 Instead, God lovingly and calmly comes into our world, evident by simply strolling through the coolness of the garden, looking for His two lost children.

 God calls out, "Adam, where are you?
 Why are you wearing those ridiculous things?
 Who said you were naked?”

 In other words, "What’s wrong?
 Tell me, Son.
 Tell me, daughter.
 What is wrong?”

 God doesn’t respond out of judgment alone, although he alone rightfully judges.
-He doesn’t react out of his holiness by shunning his kids instantly away, because we know that His holiness does not tolerate sin in His presence.
+He did not instantly cause them to drop dead--although their bodies along with the rest of creation began. their decay unto death.
 God doesn’t just respond out of righteousness.
 No, God reacts fully and truly out of everything he is, perfectly and fully.

 It is out of the perfection and fullness of God’s love, desires, affections, mercy, grace, justice, righteousness, patience, peace, holiness, aseity, omnipotence, omniscience, and omnipresence that we can fully see in God’s response.:

->Genesis 3:15 I will put hostility between you and the woman, and between your offspring and her offspring.
+>Genesis 3:15 I will put hostility between you and the woman,
+>and between your offspring and her offspring.
-He will strike your head,
+>He will strike your head,
-And you will strike his heel.
+>And you will strike his heel.

 From the moment we sinned against him, God has not eradicated us.
 Instead, with his two dying children bearing witness, he promises to make all things right--starting with the death of Satan.

 God doesn’t chastise or even condemn.
 (Bear with me: I will get to that in a moment.)
 Instead, God responds with, "Satan, I will send Someone to make this right.
 You might think you have hurt him, but he will crush your skull underneath his bare foot once and for all.”

 God promises the monster his death.
-God makes this threat-promise in front of his half-naked, scared, frightened, sin-filled kids.
-With Adam and Eve as his first witnesses, God promises He alone will fix what they did.
+God makes this threat-promise in front of his naked, scared, frightened, sin-filled kids.
+With Adam and Eve as his first witnesses, God promises He alone will fix what they did--sin against him.
+And in this verse, we see the three steps he will take to make all things right with him.
 Step one: God was sending Someone to be born of a woman.
 Step two: This Someone would suffer.
 And yet, step number three, this sent one smash the enemy's head to smithereens.

 And when God turns to Adam and Eve, I believe that God doesn’t just instantly judge them.
 Why would I say this?
 Because after this encounter, they are still standing on the earth.
-What I see is that God is simply laying out the consequences of sin in their lives and the world.
+What I see is that God is simply laying out the consequences and curses of sin in their lives and the world.

 Do not miss this next part.
 When you teach a Sunday school lesson, preach the word, or read from the Bible on this passage, pay special attention to this verse:

 >Genesis 3:21 The LORD God made clothing from skins for the man and his wife, and he clothed them.

 Now, if you had only read the Bible for the first time in your life, and chapter 3, verse 21 was the first time you had ever heard of that, that might not mean anything to you.
 I mean, it’s nice that God covered their naked bodies.
 But as the days and lives continue after this moment, God continues to interact, guide, speak to, and reveal His glory to his people; we can go back and see what God was doing in that instance.
-It is only when I read through the law and the gospels that I can reread that verse in actual truth.
+It is only when I read through the law and the gospel that I can reread that verse in actual truth.
+God gives them his righteousness because they heard his gospel and believed.

 That Adam and Eve sinned, and they tried covering up their sins with their self-righteousness, which are as dirty garments before God.
 But God responds by preaching the Gospel of his Son.
 Adam and Eve react by believing the Gospel.
 And because they believed in God, God takes away their sin and self-righteousness and clothes them with His righteousness.